global-asp/asp-source/en/0015_together-were-strong.md

 fed the fire.
 She picked up her baby brother when he cried and tickled him till he laughed.

-She taught them to sing: “Be strong, little one.
+She taught them to sing: "Be strong, little one.
 Winter is gone.
 Be brave, little one.
-Together we're strong!”
+Together we're strong!"

 ##
 Qingqiwe, her grandfather, raised